emilyloggins/tribute-camelCaseCoders/README.md

 Navigation links to the other pages of the report.
 Social Media links in the footer.

-Executive Summary - Emily
+Executive Summary - Emily,
-Career - Matthew
+Career - Matthew,
-Personal - Ken
+Personal - Ken,
 News Feed - Joey